Houston to hold 6-hour public viewing of Floyd’s casket

 Biden expects to give the family his condolences, said the aide, who discussed Biden’s plans on condition of anonymity.

-Floyd died May 25 after a Minneapolis police officer pressed his knee into his neck for several minutes even after he stopped responding.
-His death has inspired international protests and drawn new attention to the treatment of African Americans by police and the criminal justice system.

 Previous memorials have taken place in Minneapolis and Raeford, North Carolina, near where Floyd was born.
-At the Minneapolis tribute Thursday, those in attendance stood in silence for 8 minutes, 46 seconds, the amount of time Floyd was alleged to be on the ground under the control of police.
+At the Minneapolis tribute Thursday, those in attendance stood in silence for 8 minutes, 46 seconds, the length of time prosecutors say Floyd was pinned to the ground under the officer’s knee before he died.

 Floyd was raised in Houston’s Third Ward and was a well-known former high school football player who rapped with local legend DJ Screw.
 He moved to Minneapolis several years ago to seek work and a fresh start.
 His face now appears on a mural in his old neighborhood, and his name was chanted by tens of thousands last week at a protest and march in downtown Houston.